Green v. County School Board of New Kent County: The Civil Rights Act

-The case was initially tried in the U.S. District Court for the Eastern District of Virginia in Richmond.
+Fourth Circuit

-Plaintiffs filed suit in 1965 for injunctive relief against maintenance of allegedly segregated schools.
+The case was initially decided by the U.S. District Court for the Eastern District of Virginia in Richmond after plaintiffs filed suit in 1965 for injunctive relief against maintenance of allegedly segregated schools.
 In response, the Board, in order to remain eligible for federal financial aid, adopted a "freedom of choice" plan for desegregating the schools.
 The plan permitted students, except those entering the first and eighth grades, to choose annually between the schools; those not choosing were assigned to the school previously attended; first and eighth graders must affirmatively choose a school.
 In 1965, thirty-five black students enrolled in the previously all-white New Kent school.
 The District Court approved the plan, as amended.

 More than a hundred additional African-American students enrolled each year in 1966 and 1967.
 The newly enrolled black students reported harassment by their white peers, to which teachers and administrators turned a blind eye.

 The case was argued before the U.S. Court of Appeals for the Fourth Circuit on January 9, 1967, and decided June 12, 1967.

 The Court of Appeals approved the "freedom of choice" provisions, although it remanded for a more specific and comprehensive order concerning teachers.
 During the plan's three years of operation, no white student chose to attend the all-African-American school, and although 115 Black pupils enrolled in the formerly all-white school, 85% of the African-American students in the system still attended the all-Black school.

-Green before the Supreme Court
+Supreme Court

 This case was argued during the same term as Raney v.
 Board of Education of Gould School District and Monroe v.
 Board of Commissioners of Jackson, Tenn.
-In the latter case, the plan in question was called "free transfer."
+In the latter case, the desegregation plan in question was called "free transfer."